Engagement Portraits at TCF Bank Stadium

 Once we got onto the field, we got to work quickly as we were told that we only had 30 minutes of field time.
 I created some fun images with their saxophones, tossing a football, and some other fun poses too.

 I’m pretty sure we were there a bit longer than 30 minutes, but it turned out, it wasn’t a big deal.
 In fact, we were actually locked in!
-As we tried to leave, the door we entered was locked.
+As we tried to leave, the door that we entered the stadium from was locked.
 Thankfully, Sam and Taylor know the lay of the land and we eventually found a door that wasn’t locked!

 The Setting Sun